Ågotnes Stadion

-Ågotnes Stadion is a multi-purpose stadium located at Ågotnes in Fjell, Norway, and is the home of Norwegian 1. divisjon club Øygarden and 4. divisjon (fifth tier) club Nordre Fjell.
+Ågotnes Stadion is a multi-purpose stadium located at Ågotnes in Øygarden Municipality, Norway.
+It is the home of Norwegian 1. divisjon club Øygarden and 4. divisjon (fifth tier) club Nordre Fjell.
 The stadium has a current capacity of 1,200 spectators.

 History

 Ågotnes Stadion was opened in 1990.
 Former second tier club Nest-Sotra played their home games at Ågotnes until their elite licence was taken over by Øygarden FK ahead of the 2020 season.

 Attendances

 This shows the average attendance on Nest-Sotra's home games since their promotion to the 2014 1. divisjon.